 He has been editor of special issues of international journals such as Personal and Ubiquitous Computing, International Journal of Human-Computer Interaction, Artificial Intelligence in Medicine, Computers & Education.
 He serves on the Editorial Board of the Personal and Ubiquitous Computing journal.
 He is a member of the IFIP Working Group WG 13.5 (Resilience, Reliability, Safety and Human Error in System Development).

 In addition to academic research, he is a strong advocate of the societal impact of HCI.
 He has enthusiastically worked with clinicians in various fields of health (e.g., physical rehabilitation, neurology, emergency medicine) as well as with safety experts in various areas (e.g., aviation safety, fire prevention, first response) to create innovative applications for real-world use.
-Two of his recent medical apps are currently in hospital use, while four of his recent apps concerning safety or health topics have received great attention from the public and the media, with tens of thousands of installations for each app.
-His aviation safety apps have been featured on major TV stations such as Fox News and Discovery Channel as well as major tech news web sites such as Gizmodo and Slashdot.
+Two of his recent medical apps are currently in hospital use, while four of his recent apps concerning safety or health topics have received great attention from the public and the media, with a total of over 1 million installations.
+His aviation safety apps have been featured on major TV stations such as Fox News and Discovery Channel as well as major news web sites such as TIME, Popular Mechanics, and Gizmodo.